 By now, you probably know about Bitcoins which have been making all the news and are the biggest cryptocurrency so far.
 Likewise, we have other cryptocurrencies which are creating a lot of buzz, and one of them is Ethereum.
 If Bitcoin is the king of the cryptocurrency World, then Ethereum is the queen!

 Ethereum cryptocurrency is currently the second most valuable Cryptocurrency on the market.
 It was launched two years ago, and it is believed, that in 2018 it will be the most talked-about once the excitement around Bitcoins settles down.

 So let us see what is Ethereum cryptocurrency, how it works, and how it differs from Bitcoin.

 What is Ethereum Cryptocurrency

-“Ethereum is a decentralized platform that runs smart contracts” – this is the perfect explanation of it.
-If you compare them to Bitcoins, they’re both open-source platforms based on the Blockchain technology.
+“Ethereum is a decentralized platform that runs smart contracts” – this is the perfect explanation for it.
+If you compare them to Bitcoins, they’re both open-source platforms based on Blockchain technology.

 Ethereum contains blocks of data that are transactions and smart contracts.
 The blocks are created or mined by some participants and distributed to other participants who validate them.